indiqusdocs/stpi/docs/Networking/VirtualPrivateClouds/VPCManagementandBasicOperations.md

 ## Deleting a VPC

-To delete a VPC, navigate to the **Operations** tab>**Delete VPC Network** button.
+To delete a VPC, navigate to the **Operations** > **Delete VPC Network** button.
 Deleting a VPC will remove it permanently.
 Before attempting to delete this VPC, ensure that all Tiers, IPv4 Addresses, and Instances are removed from this VPC.

 :::note
 This action is irreversible, and you may not be able to recover any data for this VPC.